 The role of sales development representative (SDR) is the perfect starting point for a successful career in tech sales, especially for anyone who may be transitioning into the field from another path.
 Just ask Robert Dyer, a Satellite mentor and Head of Sales Development at Suplari who launched his sales career as an SDR after more than five years in retail.
 The role was a pivotal experience that quickly opened many other doors: after just six months as an SDR, Rob was promoted to Account Executive.
 A second promotion followed not long after, this time to SDR Manager, and soon, Rob was overseeing a team of 20 direct reports.

 Today, he’s paying it forward as a mentor at Satellite.
-Mentorship is a critical part of the Bootcamp experience that helps our students deepen their learning by understanding how core sales skills actually translate into the day-to-day of an SDR, with individualized support.
+Mentorship is a critical part of the Satellite Career Accelerator experience that helps our learners deepen their learning by understanding how core sales skills actually translate into the day-to-day of an SDR, with individualized support.

 “I feel incredibly fortunate that certain doors were opened for me,” he says.
 “Now I want to do my part to open those doors for as many other people as I can, so that they can experience success in their professional lives, too.”

-Read on to learn more about what Robert enjoys most about mentoring Bootcamp students, how mentorship has helped him grow, and his advice for any aspiring sales professionals.
+Read on to learn more about what Robert enjoys most about mentoring Satellite Learners, how mentorship has helped him grow, and his advice for any aspiring sales professionals.

 With ten years of experience in tech sales, Robert has a sharp understanding of core skills and what hiring managers want to see in a successful SDR candidate.
 But that isn’t all he brings to the role of mentor at Satellite.
-He can closely relate to Bootcamp students who take a nonlinear path to the field.
+He can closely relate to learners in a sales training program who've taken a nonlinear path to the field.

 When he first learned about the role of SDR from a friend who was working at a fintech company, Robert wasn’t immediately sold.
 It seemed like a step down, given the number of years he’d been in the workforce.
 Now he sees it as a “catalyst” that laid the groundwork for all the success that followed.